THE ART OF COFFEE

 Every Italian home has at least one of those, and most likely two or three more, from the single serving size, up to seven, so we can choose any, depending on the number of guests.
 We never wash it with soap, only a quick rinse: many of us believe that the older the caffettiera is, the more flavorful coffee it delivers.

 Lately, many families have come to own an espresso machine as well, yet the bar remains the most popular coffee break spot, starting from the early hours of the morning, where a five minutes espresso and croissant breakfast is taken standing, often bumping elbows and sharing the sugar bowl with a perfect stranger.
-Then there’s the after lunch coffee ritual, when Italians prefer a bar stop for coffee before returning to work after lunch.
-And on Sundays afternoons, some of us (mostly men), will head down to the local bar to have an espresso and an excuse to meet with friends and talk sports or politics for hours on end in front of the same empty coffee cup or the fifth one.
+Then there’s the after-lunch coffee ritual when Italians prefer a bar stop for coffee before returning to work after lunch.
+And on Sunday afternoons, some of us (mostly men), will head down to the local bar to have an espresso and an excuse to meet with friends and talk sports or politics for hours on end in front of the same empty coffee cup or the fifth one.
 How many cups it will end up being, our coffee is never to go, and almost always comes in a tiny ceramic or glass container.
-It’s a three-minute stop, yet still a stop, even if just for espresso-minute.
+It’s a three-minute stop, yet still a stop, even if just for an espresso minute.

 “Coffee is the balm of heart and spirit”.
 Giuseppe Verdi